top of page

 IMG_0531_edited_edited.png

-This reflects the nature of our research, where these themes coexist, overlap, and influence one another in complex and non-linear ways.
+This reflects the nature of our research, where these themes coexist, intersect, and influence one another in complex and non-linear ways.
 This website’s design allows for immersive, self-directed navigation, enabling each viewer to curate their own path through our work.

 CLICK A SCALE OF RESEARCH TO LEARN MORE